spexf/network-security-task-01/report.md

 ## Discussion

-So when doing this practice, i've encountered some problem,
+During this practice, I encountered some problem,

-- no curl, and nmap installed on client machine
+- curl and nmap were not installed on the client container
   ![Tools Not Installed](images/tools_not_installed.png)
-- windows cant capture traffic that established between the containers
+- Windows could not capture traffic between container

-to solve the first problem, i create a new docker file for the client, so we dont have to install the tools whenever we rerun the docker compose. here's the Dockerfile and the modified line on docker-compose.yaml
+To resolve the first issue, I created a new Dockerfile for the client.
+This ensures that the necessary tools are pre-installed, eliminating the need to reinstall them every time we rerun docker-compose.
+Below is the Dockerfile and the modified line in docker-compose.yml.

 - client.Dockerfile